nmarley/masternode-deploy/README.md

    2. Provide details and credentials for existing infrastructure
 2. Provide Dash masternode settings in `inventories/group_vars/all.yml`

+3. Add host name or IP to hosts file

 ## Setup

 1. `vagrant up` (optional if using Vagrant)